basho/riak-go-client/CONTRIBUTING.md

      * Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback.
      * To report a bug or issue, please open a new issue against this repository.

-## Thank You

 You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.

-And **thank you!** Your contribution is incredible important to us.